 As the population continued to grow, so did the police department.
 In 1954 twelve police officers were working in a department that provided policing services to over 35,000 residents.
 It was during this period that things began to change drastically.
 The population was swelling, there were now far more roadways to patrol, and shopping centers, recreational facilities, and new housing plans added to the increasing volume of police calls.
 A change was inevitable.

 In 1958 the Township of Penn officially became Penn Hills Township, with a population exceeding 40,000 people.
 The Penn Hills Police Department continued to grow, expanding to nearly forty police officers by 1963.
 The department provided 24-hour police protection to the community.
 There was also a creation of a rank structure during this era, adding lieutenants, sergeants, and detectives, in addition to the patrol officers.

 The police department eventually acquired a two-way radio station, placing radio sets in every police vehicle.
 More vehicles were added to the fleet, which included ambulances equipped with stretchers and first-aid equipment.
 Police officers drove the ambulances until the creation of the Penn Hills Emergency Medical Services division in 1974.

 In 1966 the Penn Hills Police Department was operating with forty-four sworn officers, to include the chief of police.
 The township’s population had climbed to nearly 60,000 people.
 A newly appointed patrol officer made $4,699.44 per year, with the chief of police earning $8,678.76 annually.

 On February 28, 1969, the police department moved into a brand new building designed to accommodate up to ninety officers.
 The new building connected to the original municipal building built decades earlier.
 There were fifty-three full-time police officers employed in 1969.
 The department had thirteen vehicles.
 There were more than 60,000 residents, and the department was handling more than 10,000 calls for service each year.

 Penn Hills Township became known as the Municipality of Penn Hills in 1973, after adopting a Home Rule Charter status.
-This change did not have a major impact on the police department.
+This change did not have a significant impact on the police department.